Sammaye/MongoYii/readme.md

 ### Read Preference

 For those using the old driver there is only one extra configuration variable available to you, `setSlaveOkay`.
-Set this either `true` or `false` in your configuration to make it possible to read from members of a replica set.
+Set this to either `true` or `false` in your configuration to make it possible to read from members of a replica set.

 For those using the 1.3.x series of the driver you have the `RP` configuration variable.
-The RP configuration variable is a 1-1 related options array to the `setReadPreference` function on the `MongoClient` class with one exception.
+The RP configuration variable is a 1-1 relation to the options array of `setReadPreference` on the `MongoClient` class with one exception.
 The first parameter is not a constant but instead the name of the constant.
-An example of using read preferences in your configuration:
+An example of using read preferences in your configuration would be:

 	'RP' => array('RP_SECONDARY' /* The name of the constant from the documentation */,
 		array(/* Would normally be read tags, if any */))

-Please refer to the drivers documentation for a full set of options here: http://php.net/manual/en/mongo.readpreferences.php
+Please refer to the (drivers documentation for a full set of options here)[http://php.net/manual/en/mongo.readpreferences.php]

 To change the Read Preference at any time please use the function applicable to your driver; for 1.3.x series: